 numbness or tingling anywhere in your body;

-a disease that affects the nerves or muscles, such as multiple sclerosis or Guillain-Barré syndrome;
+a nerve-muscle disorder, such as multiple sclerosis or Guillain-Barré syndrome;

 if you are scheduled to receive any vaccines.